 Besides a beautiful beach, there’s an 18-hole golf course, walking trails and plenty of opportunities to participate in a wide range of outdoor pursuits.
 These include biking, fishing and horseback riding, you’ll also find many attractions such as Brodick Castle and Isle of Arran Heritage Museum.

 It only takes about four hours to drive around the entire island so you can explore it and its spectacular scenery and natural wonders in a day.

 Located in the Fife region of eastern Scotland, the quaint little fishing village of Pittenweem is the perfect place to go if you want to get away from it all.
-Whether it be watching the boats coming in and out of the harbor or taking a stroll along Earlsferry Beach, you’ll appreciate the slower pace.
+You’ll appreciate the slower pace, whether it be watching the boats coming in and out of the harbor or taking a stroll along Earlsferry Beach.

 Scottish Fisheries Museum Trust Ltd, St. Fillan’s Cave and St. Monans Windmill are some of the attractions nearby.

 The Port City of Aberdeen is known for its long, sandy beach and unique grey-stone architecture that gives it its nickname Granite City.
 It’s easily one of the most visiting and best places to visit in Scotland.